-Separating from the military can be complicated, especially for members of the National Guard or Reserve who have been called to active duty.
-As a member of the Guard or Reserve, you have benefits and rights that are unique to your situation.
+Separating from the military can be complicated, especially for members of the National Guard or Reserve Components who have been called to active duty.
+As a member of the National Guard or Reserve Component, you have benefits and rights that are unique to your situation.
 Understanding those benefits will make your transition back to civilian life a lot easier.

 Your separation requirements